hajarben5/hajarben5/README.md

 <h1>🌸 ✨  Welcome to Hajar’s Dev Garden! ✨ 🌸</h1>

 # 💫 About Me:
-               🌸 Who's This Code Explorer?<br>
+               🌸 Who's This Code Explorer?
-    🎓 Digital Development Student at OFPPT, passionate about creating impactful web applications.<br> 💡 Obsessed with Web Development —where functionality meets creativity!<br> 🔥 I build with React.js, Redux Toolkit, Laravel, PHP, JavaScript, MySQL & MongoDB.<br>
+    🎓 Digital Development Student at OFPPT, passionate about creating impactful web applications.
+    💡 Obsessed with Web Development —where functionality meets creativity!
+    🔥 I build with React.js, Redux Toolkit, Laravel, PHP, JavaScript, MySQL & MongoDB.
-    🌍 Rooted in Agadir, Morocco, with ambitions to grow and innovate globally.<br>
+    🌍 Rooted in Agadir, Morocco, with ambitions to grow and innovate globally.
-    🤝 Always open to new collaborations & exciting challenges.<br>
+    🤝 Always open to new collaborations & exciting challenges.
     🚀 Currently exploring TypeScript, Nest.js & advanced backend technologies for deeper expertise!